itm295/itm295.github.io/course_work_requirements.md

 ### 3. Update Your Weekly Plan and Schedule
 By the time you record your journal for the week, most of you should know the specific tasks you need to perform the following week (and beyond).
-Add those tasks to the following week’s “Weekly Schedule” in your copy of the CIT 295 Project Proposal Template document and make necessary schedule adjustments.
+Add those tasks to the following week’s “Weekly Schedule” in your copy of the ITM 295 Project Proposal Template document and make necessary schedule adjustments.

 ### 4. Review Your Peer’s Weekly Journal
 There is much you can learn from the experience of your classmates as they engage in interesting projects.
-Beginning Week 2, you will be randomly assigned to review one of your peer's CIT 295 Project Proposal Template document each week.
+Beginning Week 2, you will be randomly assigned to review one of your peer's ITM 295 Project Proposal Template document each week.
 After reading the project description and journal entries, give some thoughtful input or ask meaningful questions (more than just "Great job!" or "Keep up the good work!"), acknowledge his/her accomplishments, offer help, offer to introduce other people you know that might be